What we offer

 Our Privacy Notice for job applicants:

-We need local people to be on our management committee.
+We need local people to be on our board of trustees.
 This is a voluntary position.

 Are you interested in helping to steer a successful advice centre through change, in the voluntary role of chairperson?